 One teacher said, “My class loved the interaction with Buster and asked many questions about him.
 They really enjoyed the visit and can’t wait for the next one.”

-Pet Partners is excited to be working with Pets in the Classroom on this pilot project and demonstrate how teachers can work with registered therapy dog teams to support their students through the human-animal bond.
-We look forward to the results of the pilot, and to expanding to more classrooms in the future.
+Pet Partners is excited to be working with Pets in the Classroom on this project and demonstrate how teachers can work with registered therapy dog teams to support their students through the human-animal bond.